 Support comes in many different forms.
 Perhaps your partner wants you to take care of something for them, or maybe they just want to feel heard.
 While you’re trying to be more supportive in your marriage or relationship, it’s also important to try and figure out the kind of support they need.

-Here’s something that’ll help: when your partner needs support, ask them if you’re just listening or helping them solve something.
+Here’s something that’ll help: when your partner needs support, ask them if they want you to just listen or help them solve something.
 When you clear out any miscommunication, you make sure your noble cause won’t end up irritating your spouse.

 Related Reading: 12 Ways To Fix A Strained Relationship